ExpressLRS/ExpressLRS/README.md

 ## Compatible "Off-The-Shelf" Hardware

-ℹ️ Development is ongoing but we the following hardware is currently compatible
+ℹ️ Development is ongoing but the following hardware is currently compatible

 | Brand | Type | Name      | Notes |
 | ----- | ---- | --------- | ----- |